 Peter Prieto received a Bachelor’s Degree, summa cum laude, from St. Thomas University, and his Juris Doctorate, cum laude, from the University of Miami School of Law.
 While in law school, he served as a member of the Moot Court Board and as an articles and comments editor for the Law Review.
 Peter is a Fellow of the American College of Trial Lawyers and the International Academy of Trial Lawyers.

 For more than twenty-five years, Peter has focused his practice on complex commercial litigation, including class actions, and white collar criminal defense.
-He has represented clients—both individual and corporate—in a wide array of civil litigation, including business and employment disputes, healthcare, antitrust, products liability, RICO and class action litigation.
+He has represented clients—both plaintiffs and defendants—in a wide array of civil litigation, including business disputes, healthcare, antitrust, products liability, RICO, legal and accounting malpractice, and class action litigation.
 Over the last several years, Peter has focused his defense practice on defending law and accounting firms from claims of professional malpractice.
 Peter has also represented clients in criminal investigations and prosecutions involving public corruption, business, banking and healthcare fraud, aviation, environmental violations, antitrust and money laundering.